rust-lang/this-week-in-rust/drafts/2018-08-28-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [wasm-bindgen-futures](https://crates.io/crates/wasm-bindgen-futures), a crate to make ECMAScript futures and Rust futures interoperate.
-Thanks to [Vikrant](https://users.rust-lang.org/t/crate-of-the-week/2704/438) for the suggestion!
+This week's crate is [generational-arena](https://github.com/lukaslueg/macro_railroad), a safe arena allocator that allows deletion without suffering from the ABA problem by using generational indices.
+Thanks to [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/447) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!